Bayesian optimisation of poloidal field coil positions in tokamaks: Numerical experiments

-From the results, we can see that experiment I produces better samples than both II and III with a hypervolume at least $20\%$ larger.
+From the results, we can see that experiment I produces better samples than both II and IV with a hypervolume at least $20\%$ larger.
 Recall that a larger hypervolume indicates a feasible objective space with better trade-offs that are further from the (anti-optimal) reference point---the feasible solutions are shown in the objective space in \cref{fig:concatenated-experiment-64}.
 The genetic algorithm finds the most feasible samples, outperforming BO by nearly $2\times$.
-However, the hypervolume of experiment III indicates few of these feasible samples offer any improvement over even quasi-random samples.
-This illustrates how the BO performs significantly better than the Sobol sampling and the genetic algorithm at finding Pareto optimal PF coil sets.
-Genetic algorithms find the most feasible PF coil sets, however, all of the samples are of significantly lower quality than those from BO.
+However, the hypervolume of experiment IV indicates few of these feasible samples offer any improvement over even quasi-random samples.
+This illustrates how the BO performs significantly better than the Sobol sampling and the genetic algorithm at finding Pareto optimal PF coilsets.
+Genetic algorithms find the most feasible PF coilsets, however, all of the samples are of significantly lower quality than those from BO.

 BO continues to outperform Sobol sampling and the genetic algorithm even when we increase their computational budgets to $1024$ samples.
-While the hypervolumes returned in experiments IV and V are larger compared to those in II and III (as expected), they still cannot reach the level achieved by the BO (with $1/8$th of the data).
+While the hypervolume returned in experiments V and VII are larger compared to those in II and IV (as expected), they still cannot reach the level achieved by the BO (with $1/8$th of the data).
 In \cref{fig:concatenated-experiment-1024}, we again see the majority of Pareto optimal samples coming from the BO with a few being found by the genetic algorithm, with BO finding the best samples in each objective (the samples that optimise the marginals of the objective space).
 The vast majority of samples taken by the alternative methods are, however, dominated by others from the BO.
 Again, genetic algorithms find the most feasible samples, however, they form a front that underperforms that of BO, particularly in the volumetric sum.